This page contains the complete documentation for pbqff as a single HTML

 default templates for CFOUR or DFTB+, so you'll have to provide

-of your own for those programs.
+a queue_template of your own for those programs.

 #!/bin/bash